 Stripe vs PayPal vs Paddle: Fee Breakdown (2026)

 Stripe, PayPal, and Paddle solve different problems.
-This article maps the concrete costs, tax handling implications, and platform dependency risk of each option.
+This breakdown covers the real costs, tax handling, and platform lock-in risk for each.

-For banking comparisons (where the money lands after processing), see Mercury vs Wise vs Relay.
-For accounting software that reconciles these transactions, see Xero vs QuickBooks for International LLC Owners.
+For where the money lands after processing, see Mercury vs Wise vs Relay.
+For reconciling these transactions, see Xero vs QuickBooks for International LLC Owners.

 Stripe and PayPal are payment processors.
 You are the merchant.
-The customer's invoice shows your company name.
-You are responsible for calculating, collecting, and remitting sales tax, VAT, and GST in every jurisdiction where you have tax obligations.
-You own the customer billing relationship.
+Your company name shows on the customer's invoice.
+You calculate, collect, and remit sales tax, VAT, and GST everywhere you have obligations.

 Paddle is a Merchant of Record (MoR).
 Paddle is the merchant.
-The customer's invoice shows "Paddle" (or a Paddle entity), not your company name.
-Paddle calculates, collects, files, and remits all consumption taxes globally.
-You receive a net payout.
-You do not own the customer billing relationship — Paddle does.
+The customer's invoice says "Paddle," not your company.
+Paddle handles all consumption taxes globally.
+You get a net payout.

 Fee comparison